 - learn the fretboard

 One of the keys to playing any bass line is to play it bang in time.
-If you want a 5-minute drums beat to play this line along to, fill in the form below.
+If you want a 5-minute drums beat to play this line along to, download the audio below.
 If not, you can set your metronome to 119BPM and play to that.

 Pop/funk players don't come any more titanic than Bernard Edwards.
 With Nile Rodgers he formed one half of a production behemoth that spawned hits for Sister Sledge, Diana Ross, Duran Duran, and countless others.